Table of Contents

 The area, due to high concentration of industries in the manufacturing sector is seriously polluted.

 Each tonne of textiles pollutes about 200 tons of water.
-During the process of dyeing and finishing products, about 2,500 of different chemicals are used.
+During the process of dying and finishing products, about 2,500 different chemicals are used.

 Gu Rao provides jobs for many families in the area.
-Children go to school during the day and work in the night.
+Children go to school during the day and work at night.
 These five children attend primary school.
 One comes from Hunan, one from Guizhou, the other three are from the area.
 Every day they earn about 20-30 yuan.